C5H8NNaO4/cv/README.md

 Experience with TypeScript, React and MUI is recommended.

-This project uses [react-to-pdf](https://www.npmjs.com/package/react-to-pdf) to render your CV to pdf on desktop.
-You can use pre-rendered files for each language on mobile e.g. https://justmycv.com/en.pdf

 # Getting Started

 1. Clone the repo `git clone https://github.com/C5H8NNaO4/cv.git`
 2. Install dependencies. `cd cv && yarn install`
 3. Update all the files under _/src/data/\*\*/\*_
 4. Start the development server. `yarn dev`
+5. Open each language in your browser. `https://localhost:3000/en`
+6. Use your Browsers print feature to print all but the last (empty) page.
-5. Prerender PDFs for each language and put them in the public folder.
+7. Put the pre-rendered PDFs in the _/public_ folder.
-6. Deploy your project to vercel.
+7. Deploy your project to vercel.
-7. Enjoy your CV!
+8. Enjoy your CV!
-8. Apply for a job.
+9. Apply for a job.